hiiamboris/red-wiki/Guru-Meditations.md

 # Interrupting Tests

 If you interrupt the testing framework before it completes, you need to manually kill the remaining tasks before starting it again.

+# REBOL version during bootstrap phase

+If you're running Red tests and building Red from source, you may want to use 2.7.6 instead of 2.7.8.
+2.7.8 has some `call` problems that the Red team tried to work around, but may still hang.